war/asset-loading/README.md

 ### ModelLoader::getVertexPositions
 Extracts all vertex position data from the cast `float_array` buffer.
 The `x`, `y` and `z` coordinates of each vertex must be located inside `float_array`.
-All the required vertex position storage locations and byte offsets for each mesh are sotred in the `accessor` field in a glTF file, which translates to `tinygltf::Accessor` in `tinygltf`.
-But to get the vertex position `accessor` for each mesh, we must first fetch the `tinygltf::Primitive`, and get the index of the `POSITION` string:
+All the required vertex position storage locations and byte offsets for each mesh are stored in the `accessor` field in a glTF file, which translates to `tinygltf::Accessor` in `tinygltf`.
+But to get the vertex position `accessor` for each mesh, we must first fetch the `tinygltf::Primitive` and get the index of the `POSITION` string:
 ```cpp
 //get primitive
 	tinygltf::Primitive primitive = mesh.primitives.front();